-During 2023, the Foundation delivered on the second year of our strategic plan 2022-2024, 'Empowering, Supporting, Connecting: Stroke Strategy 2024' (Strategy 2024) which has three mission goals:
+During 2024, the Foundation delivered on the third and final year of our previous strategic plan 2022-2024, 'Empowering, Supporting, Connecting: Stroke Strategy 2024' (Strategy 2024) which has three mission goals:

-- Prevention We will empower a greater proportion of adult Australians to recognise the risks of stroke which can be changed, and in doing so increase their chances of preventing stroke. - Treatment We will support hospitals and healthcare providers across Australia to strengthen their capabilities in stroke care and rehabilitation services. - Recovery We will reach out to those impacted by stroke to ensure more Australians can connect with and access trustworthy information, resources, and post-stroke support.
+- Prevention We will empower a greater proportion of adult Australians to recognise the risks of stroke which can be changed, and in doing so increase their chances of preventing stroke. - Treatment We will support hospitals and healthcare providers across Australia to strengthen their capabilities in stroke care and rehabilitation services.

+• Recovery - We will reach out to those impacted by stroke to ensure more Australians can connect with and access trustworthy information, resources, and post-stroke support.

-The three mission goals are supported by our enabling goals to:
+The three mission goals were supported by our enabling goals to: